Colonise/Config/README.md

-# semantic-release-config
+# Config

-Shareable semantic-release Config for all Colonise packages
+Shareable config for all Colonise packages